 Walking in sand dunes is to walk in an absolute silence that only our words will disturb.

 It is also the desire to let go of our lost hopes and disappointments that we would like to forget forever.
 The bare beauty of the dunes intoxicates us and gives us the impression that everything can begin anew.
 The whims of the winds will sweep away our worries.

 Contemplating the infinity of sand dunes is also to wonder what path we will take to reach the goal we have set for ourselves.
 Ultimately, is this important?

 Walking for hours and days in sand dunes allows us to face the unknown.
 All dunes are alike, and life seems to have vanished from such shapes covered with soft sand.
 Letting the grains flow through our fingers reminds us of how quickly and easily time passes.
 However, when we watch them for a long time, we realize that life is abundant.
 It is everywhere.
 To find it, you must simply take the time to watch.
 You must know how to observe.

-The dunes are only a representation of our life.
-The whims of the winds will sweep away our hopes and our battles.
-Others will come to replace us.
+The dunes are only a representation of my life.
+The whims of the winds will sweep away my hopes and my battles.
+Others will come to replace me.
 They will make the same mistakes as us.
 But finally, the dunes will remain as witnesses of our useless and lost fights.
-They teach us to enjoy the moment without worrying about tomorrow because all things will come to an end.
+They teach me to enjoy the moment without worrying about tomorrow because all things will come to an end.

 By continuing your browsing, you accept the deposit of third-party cookies intended to offer you videos, sharing buttons, uploads of content from social platforms.
 Learn more

 Measure of audience